 Single Column Layout

 Mobile landing pages must be in a single column layout.
-Standard websites utilize more than one column, but mobile is so condensed that in order to be legible without zooming in, the landing page should be a clean one column.
+A standard business website utilizes more than one column, but mobile is so condensed that in order to be legible without zooming in, the landing page should be a clean one column.

 A responsive webpage is one that adjusts its size and image ratio automatically to fit any device.
 This is crucial with mobile landing pages as mobile screen sizes are variable with different image ratios.
 If your landing page isn’t responsive, then it’s likely not to display correctly on different mobile devices.